Inexpensive ways to make your house look great comes from a post on Bob Vila.

 - Change cabinet knobs.
 Many kitchens have knobs on their kitchen and bathroom cabinets.
 Sometimes just changing those can change how your kitchen looks!
-Don’t have knobs? you can look here and easily install some with some drilling and time.

 - Switch out door knobs.
 It’s amazing how changing door handles can transform rooms and hallways.